Machine learning modelling of the gravitational waves generated by black-hole binaries

 pip install mlgw

-It requires numpy, scipy and lalsuite, all available to PyPI.
+It requires numpy and scipy all available to PyPI.

-This page is intented to present the use of the code only for generating a wave.
+The tutorials above are intended only to present a basic usage.
 For more advanced use or for more information, please refer to the code documentation:

 import mlgw help(mlgw) help(mlgw.<module_name>)